 We have been using Excimer Lasers since they were first introduced into South Africa in 1993.
 Since that time equipment and surgical techniques have made enormous advances.
-In our centre we now use an ultra-modern fifth generation scanning Excimer Laser, this is the LaserSight Astrascan XL custom laser.
+In our centre we now use an ultra-modern scanning Excimer Laser, the Schwind 500 E laser.
 It is a small flying spot excimer laser with an active tracker that “locks” onto your eye and follows any movement of the eye, it even rotates to ensure the most accurate correction of astigmatism.
-In addition, with the new Astramax 3-D stereo topography unit we can generate corneal maps that with the Astrapro software allows us to individually treat corneas, this is known as custom ablation.
-This has been a major advance in laser surgery making the treatment even more accurate and safe; thus ensuring the best possible outcome.
-We offer this customized treatment at no extra charge.
+In addition, with the new Sirius wavefront and topography unit we can generate corneal maps that feed into the laser allowing us to individually treat corneas, this is known as custom ablation.
+Custom treatment is done at no extra cost to the patient and has been a major advance in laser surgery making the treatment even more accurate and safe; thus ensuring the best possible outcome.

 Three decades ago surgical techniques were introduced to permanently correct short-sightedness and astigmatism.
 The radial keratotomy procedure used a diamond blade to make incisions into the cornea, the front surface or “window of the eye”.
 These older techniques should not be confused with Excimer Laser treatment that has replaced the surgeon’s blade by a sophisticated, computer controlled laser that gently re-sculptures the shape of the cornea without cutting or weakening the eye.

 The Excimer Laser